nifemi-l/HoopWire/README.md

 ## Running the Project

-To run the project manually, use the following command:
+To run the project manually, use the following command once in the correct directory:
 ```bash
 python main.py
 ```